-- "Description": explains the contents of the field or link. - "Example": provides examples of how to populate the field or link. - "Precautions": lists "tricky" aspects to bear in mind: Data-entry precautions, linked automatic mechanisms, etc.
+- "Description": explains the contents of the field or link. - "Example": provides examples of how to populate the field or link. - "Precautions": lists "tricky" aspects to bear in mind: Data-entry precautions, linked automatic mechanisms, and so on.

 The help system for fields is a sub-set of the HTML language.